shtroizel/matchable/README.md

 * **spread_variant..** up to 108 variants of **spread_type** forming the vector (the new value to be set)

 Call **type**::**variant**::grab().set_**spread_type**_vect() with a vector formed by the given **spread_variants...** of **spread_type** at link-time.<br/>
-Example: test/programs/spreadvectof_matchable.cpp
+Example: test/programs/spreadvectof_matchable.cpp<br/>

-## Removing matchables run-time for the current scope
+## Run-time macros

 #### UNMATCHABLE(type, variant...)
 Removes variants for the current scope.
-When the scope exits the removed variants are restored.
-Note that types created by MATCHABLES_MERGE_SPREADS() should use MERGED_UNMATCHABLE() instead.<br/>
+When the scope exits the removed variants are restored.<br/>

-Example: test/programs/unmatchable.cpp

-#### MERGED_UNMATCHABLE(type, variant...)
-Similar to UNMATCHABLE(), but works on types created by MATCHABLES_MERGE_SPREADS() as well.
-Note that all types whether merged or not will work with MERGED_UNMATCHABLE(), but that UNMATCHABLE() performs faster.
-Use MERGED_UNMATCHABLE() for merged types or for when it is unknown if the type was merged or not.
-For cases where the matchable is known to not be merged prefer UNMATCHABLE() instead.<br/>

-Example: test/programs/matchables_merge_spreads.cpp
+Example: test/programs/unmatchable.cpp<br/>

-## Function-like macros

 #### MATCHABLE_INSTANCE_IN(type, instance, variant...) -> bool
-returns true if instance is one of the given variants or false otherwise
+returns true if instance is one of the given variants or false otherwise<br/>
 Example:
 ```
 bool is_weekday(DayOfWeek::Type day)